 On May 24, 2021, the Village experienced an incident of sanitary sewage overflowing from a manhole at the entrance to the sewer plant.
 Approximately 50 gallons of sewage was discharged out of the manhole and directly into a catch basin which discharges directly into a tributary of the Wallkill River.
-This latest sanitary sewer overflow was immediately reported to the NYSDEC Regional Office and a formal Report of Non Compliance was submitted to the NYSDEC Regional Water Engineer.
+This sanitary sewer overflow was immediately reported to the NYSDEC Regional Office and a formal Report of Non Compliance was submitted to the NYSDEC Regional Water Engineer.

-Additional sanitary sewer overflows over the two past years have been the result of untreated sewage overflowing into tributary sources of the Wallkill River.
-A total of 22 overflows were identified from April 2019 through October 2021.
-These incidents are documented in the uploaded to this CFA 2023 application at Question 13740.
+Additional sanitary sewer overflows have been the result of untreated sewage overflowing into tributary sources of the Wallkill River.
+A total of 17 non compliance events were identified to NYS DEC from April 2019 through March 2024.
+These incidents are documented in the uploaded to this CFA 2024 application at Question 13740.